Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Introduction

+In this paper, our focus extends to wideband single-user and multiuser massive MIMO systems.
+Through an in-depth analysis of the beam squint effect and carefully designed SW-HBF, we show that SW-HBF architectures exhibit enhanced resilience to beam squint when compared to their PS-HBF counterparts.
+Given their cost effectiveness and low power consumption, SW-HBF architectures emerge as a compelling choice for wideband massive MIMO systems.
+Our specific \textbf{contributions} can be summarized as follows: \begin{itemize}

+\item We first obtain a closed-form expression of the beam squint ratio (BSR) that quantifies the severity of the beam squint effect in wideband MIMO systems \cite{dai2022delay}.
+The analytical results show that the severity of the beam squint effect increases linearly with the number of antennas, the antenna spacing distance, and the fractional bandwidth.
+This reveals that reducing the spacing of the antenna could be a promising approach to mitigate the beam squint.
+Moreover, our analysis shows that a SW-based beamformer may achieve a higher expected array gain than a PS-based one.

+\item We then focus on joint transmit precoding and receive combining in SW-HBF architectures for single-user (SU) MIMO communications, aiming to maximize the average SE.
+The formulated problems are challenging due to the non-convex mixed-integer nature.
+To overcome the challenge, we propose a projected gradient ascent-aided (PGA) tabu search (TS) algorithm, which finds an efficient solution to the analog beamformer, while the digital beamformers are obtained with closed-form solutions based on the solved analog ones.

+\item Furthermore, we study the hybrid precoding design in multiuser (MU) multiple-input single-output (MISO) downlink, aiming to maximize the average sum rate.
+To address the challenging non-convex mixed-integer problem, we propose an efficient two-step algorithm wherein the digital baseband beamformers and the relaxed analog one are first obtained with the fractional programming framework.
+Then an efficient analog beamformer is found by performing the PGA-TS algorithm based on the relaxed one.

-\item Extensive numerical simulations are provided to validate our analysis and the performance of the proposed SW-HBF algorithms.
-It is shown that the derived closed-form BSR correctly reflects and quantifies the beam squint effect.
-Furthermore, the numerical results demonstrate that the proposed SW-HBF schemes perform close to the optimal exhaustive search (ES) scheme with significantly reduced complexity.
-Moreover, it is manifested that under a severe beam squint effect, the SW-HBF scheme can outperform the PS-HBF counterpart in terms of both the system EE and SE.
+\item Extensive numerical simulations are provided to evaluate the performance of the proposed SW-HBF algorithms in both the considered SU and MU systems.
+The numerical results demonstrate that the proposed SW-HBF schemes perform close to the optimal exhaustive search (ES) scheme with significantly reduced complexity.
+Moreover, it is shown that under a severe beam squint effect, the SW-HBF scheme can outperform the TTD-based and PS-based HBF schemes.

 \end{itemize}